Port Orleans Resort Room Rates

 (To review an archive of older historical room rates, please click here)

-All of the Port Orleans rooms feature either two Queen sized beds or one King size bed.
+All Port Orleans rooms feature either two Queen-sized beds or one King-size bed.
 Riverside’s Alligator Bayou section also features an extra fold-down ‘Murphy’ bed (approx. 63" x 30") over the banquette bench seat, suitable for a child or small adult.
-Specially themed Royal Guest Rooms are available in Oak Manor and Parterre Place at Port Orleans Riverside.
+Specially themed Royal Guest Rooms are available in the Oak Manor and Parterre Place buildings (90 and 95) at Port Orleans Riverside only.
 Please see the Guest Rooms page for further descriptions of the room amenities, photos and a detailed room plan layout.

 Riverside Regular Rooms | Standard | Standard 5th Sleeper | Woods View | Woods View 5th Sleeper | King Bed | Pool View | Preferred Location | River View |